TransLink (British Columbia): Fares

-Note that fares differ for those paying with stored value on their Compass cards versus those paying by cash or contactless credit card.
+Fares depend on how many fare zones a passenger passes through and they differ for those paying with stored value on their Compass cards versus those paying by cash or contactless credit card.
 Cash and stored value fares are the same for concession riders.
-Fares were last increased on July 1, 2022.
+Cash and contactless credit card fares are equal.
+Fares were last increased on July 1, 2025.

 Compass card holders and those with Compass transfers (issued by Compass vending machines at SkyTrain, SeaBus, and West Coast Express stations) are permitted unlimited transfers within a 90-minute period on the bus or on SkyTrain or SeaBus.
 All buses are considered one-zone fares, but cash fares on buses are not transferable to the SkyTrain or SeaBus owing to technological incompatibility between bus fare box–issued transfers and Compass fare readers.
 Zone fares apply weekdays before 6:30 p.m.
 During evenings and on weekends, passengers can travel throughout the system on a one-zone fare.

 There is a $5 surcharge, the "YVR AddFare", applied to most fares paid at Canada Line stations on Sea Island—YVR–Airport, Sea Island Centre, and Templeton—for eastbound trips to Bridgeport station or beyond.
 Trips using a monthly pass are exempt, as are trips using DayPasses purchased and activated off Sea Island.
 Trips to the three stations are not subject to the surcharge.
 Trips between the three Sea Island stations are free.

 Beginning September 2021, fares were adjusted so to that children aged 13 and younger were permitted to ride for free.
 Concession fares apply to youths aged 14–18 with identification proving age, and seniors aged 65 and over.
 Students from all public post-secondary institutions in the Lower Mainland, with the exception of the Justice Institute of British Columbia, receive a U-Pass, which is included in student fees.
 The pass is valid across all three zones.

+Fare paid zones

-A Fare Paid Zone is a clearly marked territory on which passengers must have valid proof of payment and produce it for inspection upon request of a Transit Employee.
+A fare paid zone is a clearly marked territory on which passengers must have valid proof of payment and produce it for inspection upon request of a Transit Employee.
 Initially, these were only in effect in SkyTrain and SeaBus stations and vehicles until June 25, 2007, when the law was changed.
-Now, all buses, including West Vancouver buses, are designated Fare Paid Zones.
-The reason for implementing Fare Paid Zones on buses was to remove the responsibility of fare enforcement from bus drivers, as too many of them were being assaulted in disputes over fare payment.
+Now, all buses, including West Vancouver buses, are designated fare paid zones.
+The reason for implementing fare paid zones on buses was to remove the responsibility of fare enforcement from bus drivers, as too many of them were being assaulted in disputes over fare payment.
 Fare enforcement on all buses are now the responsibility of the Transit Police and Transit Security Department.
 Officers may conduct a fare inspection at any time.
 Those who fail to pay the fare or fail to produce a valid fare could be removed from the transit system and/or fined $173.
 Currently, only Transit Security and Transit Police have the authority to issue fare evasion fines.
 Customer Service Attendants and other transit employees may request compliance in regards to fares, but have no authority to issue a fine.